i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/i-vertix-reporting/dashboard-meraki.md

 ![image](../assets/discovery/dash3.png)

-### How to add the Problematic connection step widget to your dashboards
+## Widgets
+It is possible to add widgets to **Home > Custom Views**, for example a widget for a problematic connection.

 1. Press on the button **Create widget on custom view**